♫ Listening to: I'm Perfect by Passion Pit ♫

 Freeze the sherbet for up to 3 weeks.

-Hint: If you don’t have an ice cream maker, you can also just pour the ice cream mixture into a bowl and rest that bowl inside a bigger bowl that’s filled with ice.
+Hint: An alternative if you don’t have an ice cream maker is to pour the ice cream mixture into a bowl and rest that bowl inside a bigger bowl that’s filled with ice.
 You’ll need to constantly stir it with a spatula, and you’ll likely have to restock your ice as it melts, but it works well enough.
-Or you can pick up a hand-crank Donvier, like the one I have, for $15 used.
+If you’re willing to purchase an ice cream maker on amazon, click on the link in this post (and it helps support this website), or you can usually find used ones at thrift stores for under $10.

 Vegan Teddy Bear Ice Cream Cone Ingredients